 Associate Professor of History, Duke Kunshan University

-Associate Chair for Division of Arts and Humanities, Undergraduate Program, Duke Kunshan University
+Division Chair of Arts and Humanities, Duke Kunshan University

 Zach Fredman is historian of U.S. foreign relations and modern China.
 He is the author of The Tormented Alliance: American Servicemen and the Occupation of China, 1941–1949 (University of North Carolina Press, 2022).
 His new book project examines the U.S. military’s rest and recreation (R&R) program in Asia, Hawaii, and Australia during the Vietnam War.
 His teaching interests at Duke Kunshan include China studies, U.S. studies, institutions and governance, and public policy.